luke-chang/js-spatial-navigation/README.md

 Following custom events are triggered by SpatialNavigation.
 You can bind them by `addEventListener()`.

-Focus-related events are wrappers of the native `focus`/`blur` events so they are triggered as well even SpatialNavigation is not involved.
+Focus-related events are also wrappers of the native `focus`/`blur` events, so they are triggered as well even SpatialNavigation is not involved.
 In this case, some properties in `event.detail` may be omitted.
 This kind of properties is marked **"Navigation Only"** below.

 **Note:** If you bind events via jQuery's [`.on()`](http://api.jquery.com/on/) API, you must change to `event.originalEvent.detail` to access the `detail` objects.